 If you’re interested, here’s a glimpse of me editing myself. *Ruthless*

 If this one isn’t short and sweet, hopefully it’ll be short and sensible.
-I didn’t touch on this point in the first series for its plain truth, but it’s a common experience of writers that might be nice to talk about.
 Before publishing anything, take the good that time offers and – where at all possible – step away from your work.

 Stephen King says, “With six weeks’ worth of recuperation time, you’ll be able to see any glaring holes in the plot or character development…Your mind and imagination…have to recycle themselves.”
 (On Writing) But he doesn’t get into why the brain welcomes this respite in the first place.

-That’s all of us.
-The distance of time, even an hour, can lend legibility to the written thought as it renews the reader and quiets the talker in us.
+The distance of time, even an hour, can lend legibility to the written thought as it renews the writer and quiets the talker in us.

 The Holistic Editor offers a word on healthful writing: we require balance in all areas.
-Writaholics of all people benefit from activity that redistributes blood and energy from the brain to the rest of our anatomy.
-We are physically more than the thoughts we hear and devote desk hours to, and need to nourish all the organs with the balance of movement.
+Wordaholics of all people benefit from activity that redistributes blood and energy from the brain to the rest of our anatomy.
+As we are physically more than the thoughts we hear and devote desk hours to, we need to nourish our organs with the balance of movement.
 Enjoy some fresh air, tackle the dishes, pump those limbs, sing, dance, sleep.
 And return with a fresh eye to the words you were eager to print.
-They’ll be even better.
-Clearer.

 Your response has not only motivated me to do justice to your time, but made me contemplate the reading process.
 In all the talk about how to write, I began thinking about why we even try, backtracking to why we read.
 According to Stephen King, “The real importance of reading is that it creates an ease and intimacy with the process of writing.”
 (On Writing) What I want to understand, though, is not the intellectual benefits of reading, but why we take such pleasure in it.
 We are preoccupied with Self.
 Like we’re so interested in the preoccupant who yaps without giving us a word edgewise.
 But we love a good story, romance or gore.